-- 5. demonstrate the ability to make assessments of ethical aspects of his or her own research, - 6. demonstrate specialised insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used, and - 7. demonstrate the ability to identify the need for further knowledge, and take responsibility for his or her ongoing learning.
+For a Degree of Licentiate, the doctoral student shall - demonstrate the ability to make assessments of ethical aspects of his or her own research, - demonstrate specialised insight into the possibilities and limitations of research, its role in society and the responsibility of the individual for how it is used, and - demonstrate the ability to identify the need for further knowledge, and take responsibility for his or her ongoing learning.

-Thesis

-For a Degree of Licentiate, the doctoral student shall have been awarded a pass grade for a research thesis of at least 60 credits.
+Thesis For a Degree of Licentiate, the doctoral student shall have been awarded a pass grade for a research thesis of at least 60 credits.